General Education Curriculum Reform

 The University Senate is tasked with conducting Open Hearings in an effort to consult widely across disciplines, build support, and/or address specific concerns regarding the proposed General Education Restructuring Considerations Document.

-We ask that the University Community as a whole take time to carefully review the two enclosed General Education Restructuring Considerations Documents:
+The University Community was asked to carefully review the two enclosed General Education Restructuring Considerations Documents:

 A/ Proposal to Revise General Education Kean University [Summer 2025]